-If you want a faster release date and bonus items, you might want to shell out a little more cash for the Battlefield 5 Deluxe Edition.
+If you want bonus items, you might want to shell out a little more cash for the Battlefield 5 Deluxe Edition.

-- Five Sets of Paratrooper Outfits: Once the game arrives, you can choose five Special Soldier Sets from the eight available when deploying as the British Special Air Service or German Airborne troops.
+- Five Sets of Paratrooper Outfits: You can choose five Special Soldier Sets from the eight available when deploying as the British Special Air Service or German Airborne troops.

 - Special Assignments: Access to Assignments inspired by the British Special Air Service’s raids on German air bases, and ones based on the defense of airfields on the North African coastline by the German Fallschirmjäger troops.
 You’ll also get Starter Assignments providing more ways to test your skills on the battlefield and earn rewards.

 - 20 Weekly Items with Airlift: Receive vital supplies with 20 weekly Airlifts, each containing one customization item.